Skip to the main content of the page

 I have a swarm of aggressive bees.
 Are they African(ized)?

 First you should identify whether you have a swarm of honeybees or wasps.
-Wasps and hornets have narrow waists, are smooth (not hairy), are patterned bright yellow and black, and feed on insects and other arthropods.
-Honeybees are more robust, hairy, are banded with brown contrasting with black, and feed on nectar and pollen from flowers.
 Honeybees that are swarming are generally not aggressive.
 They have just gorged on honey and do not have a home to defend.
 In Oregon, it is unlikely that the bees are Africanized.
-They are known to occur in southern California and parts of Nevada, Arizona, New Mexico, Texas, and Oklahoma.
+They are known to occur near Sacramento, California and parts of Nevada, Arizona, New Mexico, Texas, and Oklahoma.
 Africanized bees can only be distinguished from European honeybees by laboratory analysis.
 You should stay at least 20 to 30 feet away from the swarm.
 Call a pest control company for bee removal, call a local beekeeper, or wait until the swarm leaves on their own.
 A swarm may continue for several days.

-I think I found a gypsy moth in my yard.
+I think I found a spongy moth in my yard.
 What do I do and whom do I call?

 Collect it (put it in a closed container) and have it identified.
-You may bring it to our Salem office, take a photo and email it to one of the entomological staff, or submit a photo using our online report and identification form.
-It may be possible for someone to come and pick it up by calling the invasive species hotline (1-866-INVADER).
+You may take a photo and email it to one of the entomological staff, submit a photo using our online report and identification form, or bring it to our Wilsonville office.

 I think I found Asian longhorned beetles.
 What do I do and whom do I call?

 Collect it (put it in a closed container) and have it identified.
-You may bring it to our Salem office, take a photo and email it to one of the entomological staff, or submit a photo using our online report and identification form.
-It may be possible to arrange for specimen pick up by calling the invasive species hotline (1-866-INVADER).
+You may take a photo and email it to one of the entomological staff, submit a photo using our online report and identification form, or bring it to our Wilsonville office.

 I'm a beekeeper.
 Do I need to register my hives?